-The rank of "lecturer" is normally used to denote an individual who has responsibilities at the College of Medicine and simultaneously holds a faculty appointment at another medical school.
+The rank of "lecturer" is normally used to denote an individual who has responsibilities at the College of Medicine at Chicago and simultaneously holds a faculty appointment at another medical school in the Chicago area.
 Use of this rank evolved from agreement by Chicago area deans that primary faculty appointments for individuals should be limited to one medical school.
 This appointment does not carry tenure.
-Notice of non-reappointment is not required.
+Notice of nonreappointment is not required.